foundriesio/docs/source/user-guide/docker-vscode/docker-vscode.rst

 ==============================

-This section helps you to configure the Docker extension for the Visual Studio Code and use it to develop and deploy Docker Compose Application in the device connected over ssh.
+This section helps you to configure the Docker extension for the Visual Studio Code and use it to develop and deploy a Docker Compose Application to devices connected over ssh.

-Creating, configuring and testing the Docker Compose Application is a very important stage and it might require debugging before you make sure it is designed as you like.
+Creating, configuring and testing a Docker Compose Application are very important stages and they might require debugging before you make sure the application is designed as you like.
 The steps below help you during that stage where you are constantly changing your ``Dockerfile``, ``docker-compose.yml`` and application.

 Prerequisites
 -------------

-In this guide, it is assumed you have already an idea about Docker Compose Application and its structures.
+In this guide, it is assumed you are familiar with Docker Compose Application and its structures.
-In case you want to learn more about Docker and Docker Compose Apps, take a look at the tutorials starting from ":ref:`tutorial-gs-with-docker`".
+In case you want to learn more about Docker and Docker Compose Apps, take a look at the **Tutorials** starting from :ref:`tutorial-gs-with-docker`.

 It is also assumed that you have the software below installed on your computer: